 Sometimes, you notice that the outer surface has dried only to sneak your socked foot in it to notice it hasn’t dried on the inside.
 The next time you clean your sneakers, stuff it with dry tissue papers or a towel to help absorb moisture present inside and speed up the drying process.
-This also helps in retaining the shape of your precious sneakers.
+This also helps in retaining the shape of your precious and perfect sneakers.
 If you wear sneakers that are wet on the inside, they can grow bacteria.

 The sun is your best friend for drying your sneakers.
 The only exception is leather shoes.
 You can keep all types of sneakers directly under the sun to dry except for leather shoes.
 Direct sunlight can cause them to lose their bright and shiny color.

 Most of us tend to ignore the soles because it isn’t visible.
 But if the dirt keeps accumulating, it will get difficult for you to take it off.
 So, it’s highly advisable to clean them at regular intervals.